Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 Marc H. Schieber received his A.B. in 1974, and M.D./Ph.D. in 1982, from Washington University in St. Louis.
 He currently is Professor of Neurology, of Neurobiology, and of Biomedical Engineering at the University of Rochester, and Attending Neurologist at Unity Health, Rochester, NY.
 His research focuses on how the nervous system controls muscles to perform dexterous finger movements.
 Dr. Schieber is a member of the Society for Neural Control of Movement and the Society for Neuroscience.
 He has received an NINDS Javits Investigator Merit Award and has served as Chair of the NIH Sensorimotor Integration Study Section.

-Research Staff Member, Machine Learning group at IBM T.J.
+Research Staff Member of Machine Learning group at IBM T.J.
 Watson Research Center

 Finding Non-linear Structure in Big Data: Randomized Algorithms for Large-scale Kernel Methods